d-smit/kangaroo-detection-mask-rcnn/README.md

 ## Initial Results

-The model is currently reaching a Mean Average Precision (mAP) of 0.73.
-For object detection, where the aim is to perfectly align predicted bounding boxes with the annotated bounding box, a mean average precision above 0.50 is considered a positive detection.
+For object detection, a commonly used metric is the Mean Average Precision (mAP).
+A bounding box prediction perfectly aligned over the annotated box gives an mAP of 1.0.
+An mAP above 0.50 is considered a positive detection.
+The model is currently reaching a mAP of 0.73.